 Contemplation is a Part of Spiritual Exploration

-Many people don’t understand that spiritual exploration is nothing like religion.
-Religion is dogma centering on three things.
-First, who or what might have created the universe.
-Second, what may happen after you die.
-Third, rules of integrity for governing behavior.
+Spiritual exploration differs vastly from religion.
+Religion is dogma, centering on three things.
+First, what created our universe, or what ordering intelligence created it?
+Second, what happens when you die.
+Third, rules and values which control behavior.
 This doctrine revolves around fear and reward.
 There is the fear of eternal punishment for those that disagree and an eternal paradise for those who believe.

 The value of solitude is immediately evident when developing your path.
 We all need to have time alone to think, meditate, and practice.
 When you do this, spiritual loneliness fades away.
 The inner quest is the answer to spiritual loneliness.
 And the ancient tools for expanding awareness and opening the doors to higher states of consciousness are the right tools for this quest.

 Our modern culture does not understand the value of solitude, but taking time to contemplate and think carefully is vital.
-Taking time to think isn’t a waste of time instead, it is a necessary part of our emotional and physical health.
+When you take time to think isn’t a waste of time instead, it is a necessary part of our emotional and physical health.
 Learn to become a seeker of solitude and reconnect with nature and your intuition.